Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 2026 Enterprise Standards: NPU, Wi-Fi 7, and Secured-core

 NPU (Neural Processing Unit) for Local AI: Modern business laptops include dedicated NPU chips measured in TOPS (Trillions of Operations Per Second).
-Copilot+ PCs (45+ TOPS) enable local AI processing for Microsoft 365 Copilot, keeping sensitive corporate data off cloud servers.
-This is critical for financial services, healthcare, and legal firms with strict data residency requirements.
+Microsoft's Copilot+ PC certification requires a 40+ TOPS NPU, 16GB RAM, and 256GB storage, enabling some AI processing to run locally rather than in the cloud.
+This matters for financial services, healthcare, and legal firms with data-residency requirements.

 Wi-Fi 7 Baseline: Wi-Fi 7 (802.11be) delivers 2-4x faster speeds than Wi-Fi 6E and lower latency for video conferencing.
-All 2026 flagship models (MacBook Air M5, ThinkPad X1 Carbon Gen 14, Dell XPS 14) include Wi-Fi 7 as standard, future-proofing your network infrastructure investment.
+All 2026 flagship models (MacBook Air M5, ThinkPad X1 Carbon Gen 14, Dell XPS 14) include Wi-Fi 7 as standard, giving your network headroom as bandwidth needs grow.

 Secured-core PC Certification: Microsoft's Secured-core PC standard requires hardware-level security (TPM 2.0, UEFI firmware protection, virtualization-based security).
-Models meeting this standard: ThinkPad X1 Carbon Gen 14, Dell XPS 14 (2026), HP EliteBook 845 G11.
-Required for government contracts and many enterprise security policies.
+Some commercial configurations of premium business laptops (such as the ThinkPad X1 Carbon, Dell XPS/Latitude, and HP EliteBook lines) may meet Secured-core PC requirements — verify the exact SKU before purchase, since retail and commercial configurations can differ.
+Secured-core is required for some government contracts and many enterprise security policies.

 16GB vs. 32GB: The 2026 RAM Baseline